Fractional Flow Reserve Versus Angiography for Multivessel Evaluation 3 - FAME 3

 The results of this trial indicate that FFR-guided PCI using current-generation DES did not meet criteria for noninferiority compared with CABG among patients with angiographic three-vessel disease.
 These are important findings.
 Prior trials comparing PCI to CABG had used bare-metal stents or first-generation DES (SYNTAX) and did not incorporate systematic ischemic evaluation as was done here using FFR.

 On subgroup analysis, there did appear to be benefit with PCI among patients with low SYNTAX scores (0-22).
 This is hypothesis generating and will need to be confirmed in subsequent studies.
+Also, the quality of life analyses suggest that patients regain functional status much sooner with PCI than with CABG, but no difference was noted at 12 months.
 An important limitation is the relatively short duration of follow-up (1 year) at this time.
 Intravascular ultrasound/optical coherence tomography was used in only 12% of patients—this may help optimize PCI outcomes further.
 Patients with type 2 diabetes mellitus and low EF were also included—in these patients, CABG currently has a Class I indication as preferred mode of revascularization.

 Presented by Dr. William F. Fearon at the Transcatheter Cardiovascular Therapeutics (TCT) Conference, Orlando, FL, November 4, 2021.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Cardiac Surgery, Cardiovascular Care Team, Invasive Cardiovascular Angiography and Intervention, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Interventions and ACS, Interventions and Imaging, Angiography, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Atrial Fibrillation/Supraventricular Arrhythmias, Aortic Surgery, Cardiac Surgery and Arrhythmias, Cardiac Surgery and SIHD, Interventions and ACS, Interventions and Imaging, Angiography, Nuclear Imaging

-Keywords: Acute Coronary Syndrome, Acute Kidney Injury, Angiography, Atrial Fibrillation, Constriction, Pathologic, Coronary Artery Bypass, Diabetes Mellitus, Type 2, Drug-Eluting Stents, Fractional Flow Reserve, Myocardial, Myocardial Infarction, Myocardial Ischemia, Myocardial Revascularization, Percutaneous Coronary Intervention, Platelet Aggregation Inhibitors, Stents, Stroke, TCT21, Thrombosis, Transcatheter Cardiovascular Therapeutics, Vascular Diseases
+Keywords: ACC22, ACC Annual Scientific Session, Acute Coronary Syndrome, Acute Kidney Injury, Angina Pectoris, Angiography, Atrial Fibrillation, Constriction, Pathologic, Coronary Artery Bypass, Diabetes Mellitus, Type 2, Drug-Eluting Stents, Fractional Flow Reserve, Myocardial, Myocardial Infarction, Myocardial Ischemia, Myocardial Revascularization, Percutaneous Coronary Intervention, Platelet Aggregation Inhibitors, Stents, Stroke, TCT21, Thrombosis, Transcatheter Cardiovascular Therapeutics, Vascular Diseases

 < Back to Listings